VaspulaVijayaLakshmi/Trees/README.md

 | Inorder + Preorder       | ✅ Yes               | Preorder root + inorder splits subtree |
 | Inorder + Postorder      | ✅ Yes               | Postorder root + inorder splits subtree|
 | Preorder + Postorder     | ❌ No                | Multiple trees possible                 |

+LCA :
+The Lowest Common Ancestor (LCA) is like the “meeting point” of two nodes, and it gives you the shortest path between them.